reframejs/reframe/readme.md

    <br/>
    Reframe is the only framework that supports every type of static and dynamic app.
-   Instead of learning one framework to create a static app and a second framework to create a dynamic app, you can only learn Reframe to be able to create both static and dynamic apps.
+   Instead of learning one framework to create a static app and a second framework to create a dynamic app, you can learn Reframe to be able to create both static and dynamic apps.
    <br/>
    [Reframe Rationale - Universal](/docs/reframe-rationale.md#universal) shows the different types of apps and how Reframe supports them all.
  - **Escapable**